Electric Loco Shed, Bhusawal

 Electric Loco Shed, Bhusawal is a motive power depot performing locomotive maintenance and repair facility for electric locomotives of the Indian Railways, located at Bhusawal of the Central Railway in Maharashtra, India.
 It is one of the three electric locomotive sheds of the Central Railway, the others being at Kalyan (KYN) and Ajni.
-As of 1 August 2020 there are 203 locomotives in the shed.

 History

 Steam locomotive sheds used to exist at Bhusawal until the late 1960s.
 Bhusawal used to be the largest steam shed (after World War II).
 After Central Railway set a deadline to eliminate all steam locomotive operations by 1990, a push was given towards establishing electric locomotion as the primary motive power, and the Steam locomotive sheds was decommissioned.
 To meet the needs of exponentially increasing rail traffic on the new continuous broad-gauge lines from Delhi to rest of India with the completion of gauge conversion, the Bhusawal was selected by Indian railways for a new electric locomotive shed.